Prevention of Global Warming

 ENEOS is working on the development of manufacturing technology for synthetic fuels that can replace fossil fuels such as jet fuel, gasoline, and diesel to achieve carbon neutrality in a wide range of fields, such as aircraft and vehicle mobility and raw materials for chemicals and lubricants.

-Synthetic fuels are carbon-neutral fuels produced using CO2-free hydrogen derived from renewable energy and CO2, which means that they can reduce CO2 emissions throughout the product lifecycle.
+Synthetic fuels are carbon-neutral fuels produced using hydrogen derived from renewable energy sources and CO2, which means that they can reduce CO2 emissions throughout the product life cycle.
 In addition, as their properties are equal to those of conventional fossil fuels, these synthetic fuels can be acceptable in existing vehicles, refinery facilities, and distribution routes, meaning they will play a vital role in realizing energy transitions.

 ENEOS aims to establish manufacturing technologies for synthetic fuels early and their social implementation with the support of the Green Innovation (GI) Fund*, which was adopted in April 2022.